 Yes, food can help treat erectile dysfunction.
 But it's not something you have to manage entirely on your own.

 The Royal Australian College of GPs recommends an integrative approach, with the help of a health professional — like a doctor.
 This includes everything from talking about your medical history to science-based treatments.

-And at Pilot, we have both on hand — doctors and science-based treatments.
-After being assessed by our doctor, if found suitable, you'll be provided with a personalised treatment plan that caters specifically to you.
+And at Pilot, we have both on hand — practitioners and science-based treatments.
+After being assessed by our practitioner, if found suitable, you'll be provided with a personalised treatment plan that caters specifically to you.
 An easy, quick and discrete process, straight to your door.

 Photo Credit: Getty Images